-

 The stamp duty rate on transfers of non-residential (commercial) property is 7.5%.

-Where non-residential property is transferred and is subsequently utilised for construction of residential accommodation, a stamp duty refund is available which effectively reduces the rate from 7.5% to 2%.
-Budget 2021 has extended the time allowed to commence construction work to avail of this refund to 31 December 2022.
-This scheme is subject to a number of conditions.
+Ireland operates a “Residential Development Stamp Duty Refund Scheme”; where non-residential property is transferred and is subsequently utilised for construction of residential accommodation, a stamp duty refund is available which effectively reduces the rate from 7.5% to 2%.
+This scheme is subject to a number of conditions and is due to end on 31 December 2025.

 VAT